hendrirach/financemasters/README.md

 Non-Open-Source books, courses, and resources are noted with $.

 ## Contribute
-Please contribute by clicking on this [link](), definitely happy to accept suggestions!
+Please contribute input by clicking on this [link](), definitely happy to accept suggestions!
 Gonna keep this site as open source forever.
-Follow me on Twitter @hendriyono(https://twitter.com/hendriyono); Instagram @hendriyono(https://instagram.com/hendriyono)
+Follow me on Twitter [@hendriyono](https://twitter.com/hendriyono); Instagram [@hendriyono](https://instagram.com/hendriyono)